This information is part of the Colgate University catalog, 2025-26.

 Transfer of psychological science credit from other institutions by students already matriculated at Colgate requires prior written permission from the registrar and the department.
 Normally, no more than one transfer course or one Colgate Study Group course may count toward the major/minor.

-Colgate sponsors study-abroad programs in the natural sciences and mathematics at Cardiff University in Wales and at the University of Wollongong near Sydney in Australia.
+Colgate sponsors study-abroad programs in the natural sciences and mathematics at the University of Galway in Ireland.
+The department also accepts transfer credit from the University of Otago in Dundin, New Zealand.
 See Off-Campus Study.

 Contact psychological and brain sciences for more information regarding transfer credit within the department.